Officer says when he saw Floyd's face: `He didn't look good'

-"Um.
-He didn't look good," Lane said while testifying at the trial for himself, Tou Thao and J. Alexander Kueng.

-All three officers are all charged with depriving Floyd of his right to medical care.
-Kueng and Thao are also charged with failing to intervene to stop Chauvin in the May 25, 2020, killing that triggered protests worldwide and a re-examination of racism and policing.
-Kueng knelt on Floyd's back and Thao kept bystanders back.
+On cross-examination, Lane told prosecutor Samantha Trepel that he was trained that he had a duty to intervene and to provide medical care if needed.
+Lane said when someone doesn't have a pulse, CPR should be started as soon as possible “in ideal situations,” but said that isn’t always possible in law enforcement.

-Lane said Floyd struggled with officers as they tried to put Floyd into a squad car while responding to a complaint that he had used a counterfeit $20 bill at a corner store.
+Earlier, Lane testified that Floyd struggled with officers as they tried to put Floyd into a squad car while responding to a complaint that he had used a counterfeit $20 bill at a corner store.
 Lane said he called an ambulance because Floyd was bleeding.

-Once officers had Floyd on the ground, Lane said, they considered using a hobble — a device used to restrain the legs that would have required that Floyd be put on his side so that he could breathe more easily.
-The hobble has straps that bind the ankles together, and can also attach to the subject's waist.
+Once officers had Floyd on the ground, Lane said, they considered using a hobble — a restraint device that would have required that Floyd be put on his side so that he could breathe more easily.
+The hobble has straps that bind the ankles together, and can also attach to someone's waist.

 “It seemed kind of excessive because we had an ambulance coming,” Lane said.

-Lane also said that at one point, he heard someone on the street say that Floyd wasn’t breathing, but Lane said that he was.
+Lane also said that at one point, he heard a bystander say Floyd wasn’t breathing, but Lane responded that he was.
 Asked why he said that, Lane testified, “I could see his chest rise and fall.”

-He also said he wasn't concerned when he could find a pulse in Floyd's ankle, saying he could see that the veins in Floyd's arm were raised.
+He said even after he couldn't find a pulse in Floyd's ankle, he thought Floyd still had blood pressure because he could see that the veins in Floyd's arm were raised.

-Lane said when the ambulance arrived, the paramedic checked for a pulse in Floyd’s neck.
+When the ambulance arrived, a paramedic checked for a pulse in Floyd’s neck.
 Since the paramedic did not act with urgency, Lane said he still believed Floyd was OK.

 But once Lane saw Floyd's face, he got into the ambulance to help and was told to do chest compressions, he said.